Fixture vs Personal Property: What Stays or Goes?

 - Doorbell cameras and exterior cameras: Often treated as fixtures if mounted and wired, but the safest approach is to specify them.

-- Wall-mounted TVs: Usually personal property, while the wall mount may be treated as a fixture in many cases.
+- Wall-mounted TVs: Usually personal property, while the wall mount itself is treated as a fixture in many cases.
 Specify both.

 Window Treatments